codatio/codat-docs/docs/integrations/accounting/quickbooksonline/accounting-quickbooksonline-new-setup.md

 1. Sign in to the <a href="https://developer.intuit.com/" target="_blank">Intuit Developer Portal</a>.

-   You can use your existing QuickBooks Online credentials to create a new Intuit Developer Account.
+   You can use your existing QuickBooks Online credentials to create a new Intuit Developer account.

 2. Select **Dashboard** from the top menu to view the **My Apps Dashboard** page.

 3. Click **Create an app**.

-4. Select the **QuickBooks Online and Payments** box.
+4. Select the **QuickBooks Online and Payments** option.

 5. Provide the following information on the **Give your app a name** page: